zaber04/ip-address-manager/README.md

 ## CORS & Trusted Host & Trusted Proxies

 Lumen doesn't come with these features and hence I have implemented a basic version of these for our application.
+Lumen not supporting angular's OPTIONS request required me to come up with custom solution.

 ## Rate Limit